rmeister/yawl/README.md

 Features:

 - A web app that looks kind of native if placed on the start screen
-- Setting the time you wish to wake up
+	- Set the time you wish to wake up
-- Setting the period it takes to get from zero to full brightness
+	- Set the period it takes to get from zero to full brightness
-- Setting a timeout to switch the light off after the alarm time
+	- Set a timeout to switch the light off after the alarm time
 	- Repeated mode: wake up at the same time every day without changing settings
-- Slider to directly set the brightness for use during the day
+	- Directly control brightness in 64 steps, e.g. for use as bedside lamp at night
+- Capacitive sensing: adjust brightness by touching conducting parts of the lamp
+- Settings are stored to EEPROM and thus survive restarts

 Planned:

-- Store parameters to EEPROM and get current time from the internet, so the settings survive a restart
+- Fetch the current time from the web after restarts
-- Capacitive sensing: adjust brightness by touching the lamp
-- WiFi-Management: easy entering of WiFi credentials
+- Eventually, WiFi-Management: set up WiFi credentials in a captive portal

 ### Hardware